weaveworks/weave/README.md

 `$HOST1` and `$HOST2`, and want to deploy an application consisting of two containers, one on each host.

-On `$HOST1` run
+First start weave on $HOST1:

-    host1$ weave launch
+    host1$ weave launch && weave launch-dns && weave launch-proxy

-    host1$ weave launch-dns
+this runs the weave router, DNS and proxy, each in their own container.
+Next we configure our `DOCKER_HOST` environment variable to point to the proxy, so that containers launched via the docker command line are automatically attached to the weave network:

-    host1$ weave run --name a1 -ti ubuntu
+    host1$ eval $(weave proxy-env)

-The first two lines start the weave router and DNS, each inside their own container - this needs to be done once per host.
-Whilst the required docker images are downloaded automatically, there is also a `weave setup` command for downloading all the images required for weave operation; this is a strictly optional step which is especially useful for automated installation of weave and ensures that any subsequent weave commands do not encounter delays due to image downloading.
+Finally we run our application container; this happens via the proxy so it is automatically allocated an IP address and registered in DNS:

-The third line runs our application container, allocating it an IP address on the weave network and registering it in DNS.  `weave run` invokes `docker run -d` behind the scenes, so we could be launching any container this way; here we just take a stock ubuntu container and launch a shell in it.
-There's also a `weave start` command, which invokes `docker start` for starting existing containers.
+    host1$ docker run --name a1 -ti ubuntu

-If our application consists of more than one container on this host we simply launch them with a variation on third second line.
+That's it!
+If our application consists of more than one container on this host we simply launch them with `docker run` as appropriate.

 Next we repeat similar steps on `$HOST2`...

-    host2$ weave launch $HOST1
+    host2$ weave launch $HOST1 && weave launch-dns && weave launch-proxy
-    host2$ weave launch-dns
+    host2$ eval $(weave proxy-env)
-    host2$ weave run --name a2 -ti ubuntu
+    host2$ docker run --name a2 -ti ubuntu

 The only difference, apart from the name of the application container, is that we tell our weave that it should peer with the weave on